Chlodio: Contemporary attestation

-The Chronicle of Fredegar, on the other hand, makes Chlodio a son of Theudemeres, another real Frankish king who Gregory of Tours reported to have been executed with his mother by the Romans.
+In a panegyric written for emperor Majorian (reigned 457-460), Sidonius Apollinaris described how Franks overran of the Atrebates under "Cloio" in the time when Flavius Aëtius (died 454) commanded the Roman army in Gaul.
+The province of the Atrebates was north of the Somme, and partly between Tournai and Cambrai.
+Sidonius recounted that Majorian, before becoming emperor, once fought under Aëtius in an attack upon a Frankish wedding celebration at a village named Vicus Helena.

-Attestations
+Medieval attestations

 Gregory of Tours (II,9) reported that "Chlogio" (as he spells his name in Latin) attacked from a fort (castrum) named "Dispargum" within or upon the bounds of the "Thoringian" land, which is described as being west of the Rhine and north of the Romanized population living in Gaul north of the Loire.
 One translation of what Gregory wrote, adding some Latin key words in square brackets, is as follows:

 It is commonly said that the Franks came originally from Pannonia and first colonized the banks of the Rhine.
 Then they crossed the river, marched through Thuringia [Thoringiam transmeasse], and set up in each country district [pagus] and each city [civitas] long-haired kings chosen from the foremost and most noble family of their race. [...]
 They also say that Clodio, a man of high birth and marked ability among his people, was King of the Franks and that he lived in the castle of Duisberg [Dispargum castrum] in Thuringian territory [in terminum Thoringorum].
 In those parts, that is towards the south, the Romans occupied the territory as far as the River Loire. [...]
 Clodio sent spies to the town of Cambrai.
 When they discovered all that they needed to know, he himself followed and crushed the Romans and captured the town.
 He lived there only a short time and then occupied the country up to the Somme.
 Some say that Merovech, the father of Childeric, was descended from Clodio.